Sprint Retrospective Guide

 Sprint Retrospective Meeting

 One of the most common retrospective meetings is the what went well - what didn't go well template.
-The scrum master and the team members discuss what has happened during the last sprint, what went well and what went wrong.
+The scrum master and the team members discuss what happened during the last sprint, what went well, and what went wrong.
 Here you can find some more sprint retrospective ideas and sprint retrospective examples.

 Facilitation